aturcotte/exquires/docs/USAGE.rst

 * Upsamplers
 * Difference Metrics

-The basic syntax to create a new project is:
+The basic syntax to create a new project using :ref:`exquires-new` is:

 .. code-block:: console